geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 ##### **Geohot, Chenyu & Wozeparrot** [[00:57:12](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=3432)]
 OK.
 Chenyu: Just making sure it's not blocked on us.
-Geohot; We have something that we should be reviewing now?
+Geohot: We have something that we should be reviewing now?
 Wozeparrot: You can look at basic remote mode.
 Yeah, this one.
-Geohot; All right, cool.
+Geohot: All right, cool.
 All right, so you got this?
 Wozeparrot: Yeah.
 Great.